CalyxOS/calyxos.org/pages/_posts/2021-07-09-july-update.md

 * Updated translations for all apps, and the OS.

 Note:
-The A2 proprietary firmware componets are from September 2020 since trying to upgrade to anything newer ends up factory reseting the device.
+The A2 proprietary firmware components are from September 2020 since trying to upgrade to anything newer ends up factory reseting the device.

 <div class="alert alert-info" markdown="0">
 <h4>Security update notes</h4>